VirtoCommerce/vc-module-white-labeling/README.md

 ![Organization White labeling](https://github.com/VirtoCommerce/vc-module-white-labeling/assets/7639413/2af4e983-30f3-4e3c-8597-914b9d48a537)

 ## Integration with Virto Storefront
-Virto Storefront and Vue B2B Theme has native integration with White Labeling module.
+Virto Storefront has native integration with White Labeling module.
-Once you install module, click Activate in Store Settings, the White Labeling tracking will be activated.
+Once you install the module, and click Activate in Store Settings, the White Labeling feature will be activated.

 ## References
 * Documentation: https://docs.virtocommerce.org